rudaottaviani/GettingCleaningDataProject/CodeBook.md

 The Mean of the Jerk in Body Accelerometer Signal for the component X in the Time Domain.Values are normalized and bounded within [-1,1].
-*Note: The Jerk signal is obtained from the body linear acceleration and angular velocity derived in time* *.
+*Note: The Jerk signal is obtained from the body linear acceleration and angular velocity derived in time.* *.
 The acceleration signal was separated into body and gravity acceleration signals using a low pass Butterworth filter with a corner frequency of 0.3 Hz.*